 Generally, when you purchase a camera these days, it will have some sort of lens attached.
-To offer some versatility, it will more than likely be a zoom lens, with an average range in the vicinity of 17mm to 200mm.
+To offer some versatility, it will more than likely be a zoom lens, with a possible range in the vicinity of 18mm to 35mm.

-In the old days, well before digital came along, cameras generally came fitted with a fixed 50mm “standard” lens.
-It was called that because the picture it produced had much the same perspective as to how the human eye would perceive that same scene.
+In the old days, well before digital came along, cameras generally came fitted with a fixed 50mm 'standard' lens.
+It was called a standard lens because the picture it produced had much the same perspective as to how the human eye would perceive that same scene.

-However, There were many thousands of great private, commercial and historical records made with this little lens, but today it is considered uninteresting to say the least, compared to some of the modern and versatile zooms now available on the market.
+There were indeed many thousands of great private, commercial and historical records made with this little lens but today it is considered uninteresting, to say the least, compared to some of the modern and more versatile zooms now available on the market.

 Then there is the Macro lens for close-up work, but that’s another chapter.

-So far we have been talking about “fixed” or “prime” lenses.
-That means that they are of only one focal length.
+So far we have been talking about 'fixed' or 'prime' lenses.
+That means that they have only one focal length.
 They do not zoom.

-The focal length of a lens can be defined as the distance from a point within the lens to the film plane or digital sensor, when the lens is focused on infinity.
-Focal lengths are normally found on the lens barrel and stated in millimetres.
+The focal length of a lens can be defined as the distance from a point within the lens to the film or digital sensor when the lens is focused on infinity.
+Focal lengths are normally located on the lens barrel and stated in millimetres.

 Your camera was probably fitted with a zoom lens, as they usually are these days.
 Also available are wide angle zooms and telephoto zooms.

-The term “fast Lens” relates to the actual size of the maximum opening of the diaphragm or aperture of the lens and allowing the maximum amount of light to enter the lens.
+The term 'fast-Lens' relates to the actual size of the maximum opening of the Aperture (also known as the diaphragm) of the lens and allowing the maximum amount of light to enter the lens.
 And the more light that enters your lens the faster the allowable shutter speed and that is where the term derived from.

 So your zoom lens might have a maximum aperture of f5.6, but a fixed 50mm lens could have a much wider aperture of f1.4.

-Remembering of course, larger number - smaller aperture.
+Remembering, of course, a large number - smaller aperture.

-And you should also remember, for a f1.4 lens you will pay 3 or 4 times as much than you would for a f5.6 lens.
+And you should also remember, for an f1.4 lens you will pay 3 or 4 times as much than you would for an f5.6 lens.